 Hamstring tendinopathy is becoming an increasingly recognized cause of pain in both sitting and activity related posterior thigh pain.
-This pain is often present at the top of the hamstring underneath the gluteal fold, where the hamstring tendon attaches onto the ischial tuberosity.
-It is important to know how to treat hamstring tendinopathy as the hamstrings make up the bulk of the muscle in the back of the thigh and are formed by three muscles and their tendons.
+This pain is often present at the top of the hamstring underneath the gluteal fold.
+This is where the hamstring tendon attaches onto the ischial tuberosity.
+It is important to know how to treat hamstring tendinopathy as the hamstrings make up the bulk of the muscle in the back of the thigh.
+They are formed by three muscles and their tendons.
 The muscles are semimembranosus, semitendinosus, and biceps femoris.

 As hamstrings are known as runner’s muscles, hamstring tendinopathy is often diagnosed in clients who are avid runners.
 Typically, runners who have suddenly increased their training volume, training intensity or have started hill running.
 However, with the right management of active self-treatment and strengthening exercises you can get back to running pain-free.

-At Barefoot Physiotherapy, we utilise a combination of hands-on techniques, activity, and exercise modifications, strengthening exercises and advice and education to help clients cure their hamstring tendinopathy and get back to moving and feeling good.
+At Barefoot Physiotherapy, our treatment includes a combination of hands-on techniques, movement modifications, strengthening exercises and advice and education.
+This helps clients cure their hamstring tendinopathy and get back to moving and feeling good.

 What is Hamstring Tendinopathy?

 The role of a muscle’s tendon is to attach the muscle to bone.
 A normal tendon consists of fibrous tissue which contains type one collagen, the structure is often imagined looking like a rope.
 There are specific cells in a tendon designed to look after the tendon structure.
 Tendons are vascularized however there is less blood supply at the part of the tendon which attaches to bone, which is consequently where tendinopathy will occur.
-Tendons do not like sudden changes to load, and in some occurrences, this is what will cause tendinopathy.
+Tendons do not like sudden changes to load, and this can cause a tendinopathy.

 What are the Causes?